-After the upgrade of the WordPress core editor known as Gutenberg you still need to wrtie a blog post, or two.
-At the same time as the WordPress core update the Divi Theme came out with a better way to blog using the already built in modules that work in conjunction with the new configuration of the WordPress Editor.
-The experience of writing a blog post shouldn’t be complicated, but it is if you don’t know how to use the software.
+After the much anticipated update of the WordPress core editor, Gutenberg, you still need to write a blog post, or two.
+At the same time of the update, the Divi Theme came out with a better way to blog using the Divi Visual Builder.

 Selecting the Content Layout